Fath57/ntc/README.md

 # ntc
-Run composer install to install depencies
+DB file is located at the root of the folder ntc.sql Run "composer install" to install depencies